An electric bike tire may not look significant, but why should you consider them when buying?

 So, if you think of constantly riding it on paved surfaces, this could be a no-go.

 Following are the key differences between electric bike tires and traditional bike tires:

-An electric bike tire have to withstand more weight
+An electric bike tire has to withstand more weight

-Unlike your average bicycle that weighs below 20 pounds, popular electric bikes tip the scales between 40 and 70 (or more) pounds.
+Unlike your average bicycle, which weighs below 20 pounds, popular electric bikes tip the scales between 40 and 70 pounds.